damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 * You are contributing ideas and solutions beyond existing issues.
 * Users are overwhelmingly happy about your contributions.
 * You collaborate effectively with Frontend Engineers, Developers, and Designers.

-## Roles in practice

-* Designers are working on the items in the milestone and making mockups for new features.
-* Currently working on design guidelines for UX/UI
-* All are learning HTML and CSS to have deliverables that are a good draft for the implementation.

 ### UX Interview Questions <a name="ux-interview-questions"></a>